Study of Clofarabine in Patients With Recurrent or Refractory Langerhans Cell Histiocytosis and LCH-related Disorders

 "Investigational" means that the intervention is still being studied.
 It also means that the FDA (the U.S. Food and Drug Administration) has not yet approved clofarabine for your disease.

 Clofarabine is a chemotherapy drug that has been used and is approved by the FDA for the treatment of leukemia in children and adults.
 Information from other research studies suggests that this drug may also be effective in participants with LCH.

 You can join if…

-- Prior diagnosis of Langerhans Cell Histiocytosis (strata A and B) or LCH-related disorder (stratum C) established by standard diagnostic criteria and confirmed histologically
+- Prior diagnosis of Langerhans Cell Histiocytosis (strata A and B) or LCH-related disorder (stratum C) established by standard diagnostic criteria and confirmed histologically.

-- Evidence of disease reactivation or progression after standard treatment against LCH(histological confirmation is not required)
+- Evidence of active disease (histological confirmation of reactivation or progression is not required).

 - Performance Score > 70% (use Lansky score for age < 16 and Karnofsky score for age = >16).